dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Identify what makes your game stand out from others in its genre.
 Highlight key features that differentiate it in the market.
 -->

+It is an asymmetric pvp board game, except the board is isometric!
+It combines elements of roguelikes with randomized challenges (card decks, distress signal placement, zombie unit placement) but with static locations (similar to that of Into the Breach), allowing for replayability without setup fatigue considering the fact that it is a physical board game.

 ---